8 Natural Strategies to Improve Bad Breath

 The pungent odor of peppermint oil can instantly improve bad breath.
 It has been traditionally used in alternative medicine to treat complications relating to the digestive tract such as IBS (irritable bowel syndrome).
 Alleviating these problems and improving digestion limits inflammation in the body, inhibits microbial overgrowth and improves conditions of the oral cavity

 Peppermint oil contains phenolic compounds and essential oils menthol and menthone that act directly on reducing volatile sulphur compounds.
-When used in an herbal mouthwash mixture peppermint oil significantly improved mouth odor (17).
+When used in an herbal mouthwash mixture peppermint oil significantly improves mouth odor (17).
 Grind fresh peppermint leaves and add to your water for an invigorating drink throughout the day or brew your favorite peppermint tea for its oral care benefits.
 (18)

 bad breath